 They cross through the foyer.

-As they enter the living room her prospect suddenly grabs Carla from behind and pushes her face-first into the wall, pinning her before Carla realizes what’s happening.
+As they enter the living room, her prospect suddenly grabs Carla from behind and pushes her face-first into the wall.

-Carla stares at her attacker’s placid features in disbelief, frozen with terror.
-Her attacker’s wide eyes bore through Carla like red hot lasers tightly focused on some remote target.
-Confusion scrambles her thoughts as Carla watches a hand rise over her head.
-Too late Carla sees the big syringe loaded with clear liquid—the gleam of a large hypodermic needle as it thrusts deep into her neck, penetrating the carotid artery.
-Carla’s eyes roll with panic as the stab of the big-bore needle pierces her throat.
-Burning fluid swells her neck as the contents are injected.
+Her prospect spins Carla around, pinning her to the wall with a forearm.
+She stares at her attacker’s placid features in disbelief, frozen with terror.
+Her attacker’s wide eyes bore through her like red-hot lasers.
+Confusion scrambles her thoughts as she watches a hand rise over her head.
+Too late, Carla sees the gleam of a large hypodermic needle as it thrusts deep into her neck, penetrating the carotid artery.
+Carla’s eyes roll with panic as the stab of the big-bore needle pierces her throat, burning fluid swelling her neck.

 Her dry mouth hangs open uselessly as her last breaths flutter from paralyzed lungs.
 Maybe she wasn’t meant to be happy.
 But why now?
 And why like this?
-Bladder and bowels let loose as arms and legs go limp.
+Bladder and bowels let loose as her arms and legs go limp.
 She slides down the wall to slump into a spreading puddle of her own urine.
 Slowly tilting over, her torso topples to the floor.
-Her head, bouncing off the hardwood like a ripe melon.
+Her head, bouncing off the solid wood floor like a ripe melon.

 Pale moonlight floods vacant rooms, streaming through bare windows.
-The being that was Carla Simon watches cold blue-white light creep across hardwood floors to climb bare walls, exposing a swollen flyblown corpse.
+The consciousness that was Carla Simon watches cold blue-white light creep across the hardwood floor to climb bare walls, exposing a swollen flyblown corpse.
 She’s lost all track of time.
 How many nights has it been?
-She tries to remember—where she is, how she got there.
-Hollow spots, holes.
-Nothing there, when she’s sure there must be something.
-If only she could remember.
-Dr. Manson said there would be some confusion and short term memory loss, common side effects of ECT.
-Melancholy haunts her as thoughts flit from question to question, too many loose ends.
-Is the car locked?
-Did Howard make the house payment?
-Did Jimmy get his dinner?
+She tries to remember… where she is, how she got there.

-A fine layer of dust coats the smooth hardwood planking, absorbing its lustrous sheen.
-Dust moats gleam like tiny stars in the glowing blanket of moonlight that hugs the floor.
+A fine layer of dust coats the smooth planking, absorbing the lumber’s luster.
+Dust motes gleam like tiny stars in the glowing blanket of moonlight that hugs the floor.
 Fragments whirl in Carla’s thoughts, fluttering like wounded birds.
-A to-do list half done, the white sheen of a prom dress, a plastic wristband from the hospital—shards of a shattered past, nothing left but scraps.
+A to-do list half-done, the white sheen of a prom dress, a plastic wristband from the hospital—shards of a shattered past, nothing left but scraps.

 It’s so still she can almost hear the thrum of the cosmos, its pulse trembling at the edge of perception.
 The quiet house seems on the verge of telling her something, some deep revelation, a most intimate secret.

-I’m snoring away in my new La-Z-Boy recliner.
-A half-empty longneck Bud, sweating on the side table.
-A new fifty-two inch flat screen flashes digital images.
-My new surround-sound audio system, whispering the satellite TV’s endless monologue.
+I’m snoring away in my new La-Z-Boy recliner, a half-empty longneck Bud sweating on the side table.
+A new fifty-two-inch big-screen flashes digital images—my new surround-sound system, whispering the satellite TV’s endless monologue.

 Dreaming, I catch my breath as a new reality unfolds:

-A bright summer’s day, clear and hot.
-A large jet-black wasp appears overhead before I hear the hum of its halloween-orange wings.
+A bright summer day, clear and hot.
+A large jet-black wasp appears overhead before I hear the hum of its Halloween-orange wings.
 A tarantula hawk headed straight for me.
-Raw panic flashes through me.
-It’s enormous.
-Big enough to carry me away.
+Flashes of raw panic.
+She’s enormous, big enough to carry me away.
 She lands in front of me, extending her hooked claws, wings flicking in anticipation.
 I rear back on hairy hind legs, baring my fangs and poking segmented forelegs at her in a valiant attempt to ward her off.
 She lunges, grappling with wicked claws, pulling me off balance and turning me over in one lightning-quick move.
-I flail wildly, arching my back, legs in the air, abdomen exposed and vulnerable.
-Holding fast, she thrusts her long black stinger deep into my belly, releasing her potent paralyzing venom.
+I thrash wildly, arching my back, legs in the air, abdomen exposed and vulnerable.
+Holding fast, she thrusts her long black stinger deep into my belly, releasing her paralyzing venom.
 The shock-inducing sting slowly numbs me to the core as I silently scream from within its high-voltage spell.
 Her vile excretion robs me of all muscular control, leaving me to crackle in a hellish limbo.
 I can’t quite feel her dragging me away, but I fear the worst is yet to come.

 The loud chirping stops and suddenly, it’s quiet.
 All that’s left is the ringing in my ears.
-And as the ringing dies down the dizziness fades.
-I continue to decompress as the wind’s in human wail seeps through cracks in old weather-stripping, competing with the TV’s mindless drone.
+As the ringing dies down, the dizziness fades.
+I decompress as the wind’s inhuman wail seeps through cracks in old weather stripping, competing with the TV’s mindless drone.

-Thinking it through, the nightmare was more than just another bad dream.
-I know, I’m Lance Underphal and I’ve had more than my share.
+Thinking it through, it turns out the nightmare was more than just another bad dream.
+I know, having had more than my share.
 And “the worst is yet to come” rings prophetic.